Why ERP Actually Works: The Inhibitory Learning Model, Functional Analysis, and Why All OCD Looks Different Yet Runs the Same Engine

 Frequently Asked Questions

+What is the difference between habituation and inhibitory learning?
 Habituation refers to the within-session decrease in anxiety that occurs when a person stays with a feared stimulus over time.
 Inhibitory learning refers to the building of new associations through expectancy violation that compete with the original fear association.
 Habituation describes a phenomenon that occurs during exposure; inhibitory learning describes the mechanism that produces durable change.
-The two frameworks are not the same, and the inhibitory learning framework is the more complete account of what makes ERP work.
+The two frameworks are not the same, and the inhibitory learning framework is the more complete account of how ERP works.

-Not wrong — incomplete.
+Does this mean habituation was wrong?
+Not wrong, incomplete.
 Habituation does occur during exposures, and the within-session anxiety reduction is real.
 The issue is that habituation as a treatment mechanism does not adequately predict long-term outcomes.
 The work of Michelle Craske and colleagues established that what produces durable recovery is the building of new inhibitory associations through expectancy violation, not the dropping of anxiety within sessions.
-The habituation framework was based on real phenomena but interpreted them incompletely.
+The habituation framework was based on real phenomena, but interpreted them incompletely.

+Why does my brain keep producing intrusive thoughts?
 Intrusive thoughts are a near-universal feature of human cognition.
-Studies have consistently found that the vast majority of people in non-clinical populations experience occasional intrusive thoughts that are similar in content to OCD obsessions — about harm, contamination, sexuality, mortality, and morality.
+Studies have consistently found that the vast majority of people in non-clinical populations experience occasional intrusive thoughts that are similar in content to OCD obsessions about harm, contamination, sexuality, mortality, and morality.
 The intrusive thoughts themselves are not the disorder.
 The disorder is the interpretive and behavioral response to the thoughts.
 Recovery does not eliminate intrusive thoughts; it changes the relationship to them.

+Are all OCD subtypes really the same disorder?
 Yes, at the level of mechanism.
 The DSM-5 classifies OCD as a single disorder with various content presentations rather than as separate disorders for each content theme.
 Research on neurobiology, treatment response, and phenomenology supports this classification.
-The content varies enormously across clients and across time within the same client, but the underlying mechanism — intrusive content, catastrophic interpretation, distress, compulsion, reinforcement loop — is consistent.
+The content varies enormously across clients and across time within the same client, but the underlying mechanism, intrusive content, catastrophic interpretation, distress, compulsion, reinforcement loop, is consistent.
 This is why ERP works across subtypes when it is applied correctly.

+Can OCD change subtypes over time?
 Yes, and it commonly does.
-Many clients have a history of multiple obsession themes across their life, with the content shifting as life circumstances change but the underlying disorder remaining the same.
+Many clients have a history of multiple obsession themes across their life, with the content shifting as life circumstances change, but the underlying disorder remains the same.
 This is one of the most direct pieces of evidence for the engine-is-the-same framework.
 The disorder finds new content because the content was never the disorder; the mechanism was.

-Possible reasons, in order of frequency: (1) functional analysis was incomplete and exposures are missing covert compulsions; (2) the clinician is operating from a habituation framework rather than an inhibitory learning framework; (3) response prevention is not rigorous enough — compulsions are happening invisibly; (4) the client is performing reassurance-seeking outside of session that maintains the disorder; (5) exposures are too constrained in variability and the learning is not generalizing; (6) the feared consequence being targeted is the surface fear rather than the deeper underlying fear; (7) comorbid conditions (depression, trauma, eating disorders, ADHD) are interfering with treatment engagement and need integrated care.
+Why does my ERP not seem to be working?
+Possible reasons, in order of frequency: (1) functional analysis was incomplete and exposures are missing covert compulsions; (2) the clinician is operating from a habituation framework rather than an inhibitory learning framework; (3) response prevention is not rigorous enough; compulsions are happening invisibly; (4) the client is performing reassurance-seeking outside of session that maintains the disorder; (5) exposures are too constrained in variability and the learning is not generalizing; (6) the feared consequence being targeted is the surface fear rather than the deeper underlying fear; (7) comorbid conditions (depression, trauma, eating disorders, ADHD) are interfering with treatment engagement and need integrated care.
 Most “treatment-resistant” OCD cases are actually cases where one or more of these factors is operating, not cases where the disorder itself is resistant to treatment.

-Research shows telehealth ERP is as effective as in-person treatment for adult OCD.
+Is telehealth ERP as effective as in-person?
+Research shows that telehealth ERP is as effective as in-person treatment for adult OCD.
 For most presentations, telehealth has clinical advantages: exposures are conducted in the actual environments where the disorder is most active (home, workplace, specific locations), and sessions can be scheduled around the rhythms of the client’s life.
 For specific presentations with significant medical complexity (active eating disorders, significant psychiatric comorbidity), in-person specialty care may be more appropriate.

 Why does this article say my disorder is the same as every other OCD client’s?
 My content feels uniquely bad.
 The feeling that your content is uniquely bad is the disorder doing what it does.
-The disorder selects content from terrain that feels most catastrophic to the specific person — for you, that means content that targets your specific values, your specific fears, your specific moral framework.
-Of course it feels uniquely bad to you.
+The disorder selects content from the terrain that feels most catastrophic to you.
+For you, that means content that targets your values, your fears, and your moral framework.
+Of course, it feels uniquely bad to you.
 The content was selected specifically to feel uniquely bad to you.
-Other clients with completely different content experience their content as uniquely bad too, because their disorder selected content specifically to feel uniquely bad to them.
+Other clients with completely different content experience their content as uniquely bad, too, because their disorder selected content specifically to feel uniquely bad to them.
 The disorder is identical.
 The content is calibrated to each person’s psyche.
-The recognition that the engine is the same is one of the most freeing recognitions in treatment.
+Recognizing that the engine is the same is one of the most freeing realizations in treatment.

 Related Reading